 The SERENE trial was halted in October of 2017 due to overlap in patient recruitment with another Phase 3 study.
 Patients already enrolled in the study and its open-label extension were allowed to complete the studies.
 Results of the SERENE trial were posted for the 111 patients who were enrolled.
 However, since the trial was discontinued early, it did not have enough patients to detect an effect of the treatment using the Cohen Mansfield Agitation Inventory (CMAI).

 A Phase 3 clinical trial (NCT03325556) called HARMONY was launched in September 2017 to study the ability of Nuplazid to prevent the relapse of psychotic symptoms in dementia-related psychosis.
-The trial includes patients with Alzheimer’s disease, dementia with Lewy bodies, Parkinson’s disease dementia, frontotemporal dementia, and vascular dementia.
+The trial enrolled 392 patients with Alzheimer’s disease, dementia with Lewy bodies, Parkinson’s disease dementia, frontotemporal dementia, and vascular dementia.

-It consists of an initial three-month period in which all patients receive 34 mg of Nuplazid once daily.
-After this period, patients will either continue receiving 34 mg of Nuplazid once a day, switch to a 20 mg dose, or receive a placebo.
-Patients then will be followed up for six months or until a relapse of psychotic symptoms.
-HARMONY is currently recruiting participants at 42 locations across the U.S. and in Slovakia and Ukraine.
-It is expected to be completed in March 2020.
+It consisted of an initial three-month period in which all patients received 34 mg of Nuplazid once daily.
+After this period, patients either continued receiving 34 mg of Nuplazid once a day, switched to a 20 mg dose, or received a placebo.
+Patients were then followed up for six months or until a relapse of psychotic symptoms.

 Nuplazid was granted two breakthrough therapy designations by the FDA — one for the treatment for Parkinson’s disease psychosis in 2014, and the second for the treatment of dementia-related psychosis in 2017.
 This designation is reserved for therapies for serious medical conditions.
 The FDA expedites the review and development of drugs granted this designation.